Actively Recruiting

 • Allergic reactions to cisplatin, carboplatin, or paclitaxel

-• Uncontrolled illnesses including active infection, heart failure, unstable angina, or cardiac arrhythmia
+• Uncontrolled illness such as active infection, symptomatic heart failure, unstable angina, or cardiac arrhythmia

-• Patients who cannot have optimal or complete cytoreductive surgery at time of surgery will be excluded and replaced
+• Patients unable to undergo optimal or complete cytoreductive surgery at the time of surgery will be excluded and replaced

 AI-Screening